Élan Motorsport Technologies

-Élan Motorsport Technologies is an American enterprise that serves as an umbrella company containing the race car engineering, development and manufacturing companies owned by American racing and automotive company conglomerate Panoz Motor Sports Group. Élan engineers, designs and builds Panoz-branded race cars and components.
+Élan Motorsport Technologies is an American enterprise that serves as an umbrella company containing the race car engineering, development, and manufacturing companies owned by American racing and automotive company conglomerate Panoz. Élan designs and builds Panoz-branded race cars and components.
 Since its founding it has also acquired several manufacturers, including famous Formula Ford builders Van Diemen and IndyCar Series constructor G-Force. Élan-built cars have successfully competed in the American Le Mans Series, Le Mans Series, IMSA Prototype Lites (formerly IMSA Lites) and various other championships, racing series and types of professional racing throughout the world.
 It designs, develops and manufactures full line race cars, i.e. chassis, bodies, components and engines for professional racing competition for a variety of segments and classes.

 Sports cars

 Panoz' first foray into racing cars came with the Panoz Esperante GTR-1 in 1997.
 The car was built for the GT1 category of highly modified supercars, bearing little resemblance to normal production cars.
 The GTR-1 was unique for its front-engine design, whereas all of its competitors were rear-engined designs.